 How do you feel the images hang together as a series?
 I feel the serious needs more symmetry, visually.

 I agree on that as I am not very pleased with it myself.
-I will be looking into this when I rework the whole series.

 The first two images are obviously very controlled yet the figures fill the frame quite differently – are you able to adjust this in the editing (for balance)?